grant-m-s/AstronomicAL/docs/source/content/tutorials/feature_generation.rst

 Creating Colours
 ********************************************
-Given the prevalence of photometry data, the most common additional features to create are colours.
+Given the prevalence of photometry data in astronomical datasets, the most common additional features to create are colours.
 In astronomicAL, these are provided with the default `subtract (a-b)` with a combination value of 2.

 Example: Max(a, b)